ryanlintott/FrameUp/README.md

 - If the available space for this view grows for any reason other than screen rotation, this view might not grow to fill the space.

 ## TwoSidedView
-### rotation3DEffect(angle:, axis:, anchor:, anchorZ, perspective:, back:)
-An alternative to rotation3DEffect that provides a closure for views that will be seen on the back side of this view.
+### rotation3DEffect(angle:axis:anchor:anchorZ:perspective:backsideFlip:back:)
+*\*deprecated in visionOS*
+Renders a view’s content as if it’s rotated in three dimensions around the specified axis with a closure containing a different view to show on the back.

 The example below is a view with two sides.
 One blue side that says "Front" and a red side on the back that says "Back".
 Changing the angle will show each side as it becomes visible.